ckp7blessed/Bytetheapples.com/README.md

 - Upgraded to latest Django v3.2
 - Cloudflare DDOS protection, bot mitigation, and custom firewalls

+// Code
+- Clean and well documented code
+- Efficient queries with ORM to swiftly return responses from POSTGRESQL database
+- Optimized Model objects, View functions, & HTML templates for greater performance
+- Future update will be built on Django Rest Framework & React JS

 <br /><br />

 The bite in the apple symbolizes the forbidden fruit from the Garden Of Eden.
 When Eve took a bite out of the apple, she gained knowledge of good and evil.
 During the past century, human advancement on technology has evolved to a point our ancestors could not have fathomed.
 This technology can be used either for the development or destruction of mankind.
 It is ultimately in the hands of the individual whether one chooses to do good or bad with this power.